Yes, they do. They do not number in the millions any longer, but they have a strong presence in some US States.

 In it, he describes not just all of the symbols (also called emblems) used in Odd Fellowship, but also many Judeo-Christian symbols.
 This was done because there is a a great deal of overlap between the symbology of both Judeo-Christian schools of thought and the thoughts behind the degrees of Odd Fellowship.

-There are so many answers to this question, but the definition, based on their membership as an Odd Fellow, is that they have become a member of am organization of Odd Fellows (of which many exist) and have been found to be of good moral character, believe in a Supreme Being and is loyal to their country.
+There are so many answers to this question, but the definition, based on their membership in an Odd Fellows organization (of which many exist such as the IOOF and the GUOOF), is that they have have been found to be qualified (of good moral character, loyal to their country, etc.) to join by initiation, have done so having accepted an obligation to help others, and having completed their initiation, become a member of an order of Odd Fellows.
+They are also sponsored by someone and interviewed to see if they would be a good fit for the lodge to which they have applied.
 Odd Fellows has an anti-discrimination policy so all are welcome to join once they reach a minimum age.
-They are also sponsored by someone and interviewed to see if they would be a good fit for the lodge to which they have applied.

 One of the rules in Odd Fellows (in North America the largest Odd Fellows is the IOOF or Independent Order of Odd Fellows) is to not discuss religion or politics during lodge sessions as this can create discord and uneasy conversations.